 If you find yourself or see someone else in a threatening or violent situation, you must inform your manager immediately!
 If there is immediate danger to life and health, you or a colleague who is nearby must immediately call 112.

-If a crisis should arise through the death of a student or employee, support can be obtained through our occupational health care service, Feelgood.
+If a crisis should arise through the death of a student or employee, support can be obtained through our occupational health service.